The measurable impact of the 2pN spin-dependent accelerations on the jet precession of M87$^\ast$: The Kerr metric in harmonic coordinates

 where $G$ and $c$ are the Newtonian constant of gravitation and the speed of light in a vacuum, while $M$ and $S$ are the hole's mass and spin, respectively.
 Both \rfr{mg} and \rfr{a} are dimensionally lengths, with \rfr{mg} being nothing else the hole's gravitational radius.

 For the purpose of the present paper, it is convenient to express the Kerr metric in terms of the harmonic coordinates, which will be labeled as $x^0,r,\theta,\phi$ in the following.
-This can be done starting from \citep{1997PhRvD..56.4775C,2008PhRvD..77j4001H}
+This task is implemented in Appendix \ref{app:A}.